What is the Internet of Things (IoT)?

 Kevin Ashton of MIT first used the term “Internet of Things” in 1999.
 From there on, LG introduced the first-ever smart fridge to the world in 2000, and seven years later, the first iPhone was released.

 The rest is history.
 Think anything from smart televisions to RFID tags within supply chains to self-driving cars.
+These are all examples of physical objects that are embedded with sensors and connectivity, forming the core of the IoT ecosystem.
 The IoT has made a significant impact on the world in its infancy and will only continue to grow as time goes on.
+IoT enables automation, optimizes operations, and enhances efficiency across various sectors, transforming both personal and industrial environments.

-IoT comprises connected smart devices that utilize embedded technology to collect, store and send data from their surroundings.
-The embedded technology comes in sensors, processors, and communication hardware.
+IoT comprises connectedsmartdevices that utilize embedded technology to collect, store and send data from their surroundings.
+These devices are constantly collecting data from sensors, machines, and their environment to enable real-time insights and automation.
+The embedded technology comes in sensors, processors, and communication hardware, and the IoT ecosystem includes not only these but also other IoT devices such as household gadgets and industrial equipment.

-Internet-enabled devices share data from sensors to an IoT gateway where data is sent to be analyzed by the cloud or locally.
+Internet-enabled devices share data from sensors to an IoT gateway where device data is sent to be analyzed by the cloud or locally.
+Network connectivity is essential for enabling these devices to communicate, exchange information, and function autonomously.
 These instruments also communicate with one another and act on the information they have acquired from each other.

-Humans can interact with the devices by setting them up or accessing collected data, but in general, the smart device will do all of the work in the background.
+Humans can interact with the devices by setting them up or accessing collected data, often through a graphical user interface such as a website or mobile app, but in general, the smart device will do all of the work in the background.

 This is the future of efficiency for humans at home and in the business world.
 IoT devices create ultimate convenience by automatically acting on and learning from the data they receive.